 Blockchain Starts with a Transaction

 This transaction could be an online purchase.
-You’ve added something to your cart on a website and complete your order.
+You’ve added something to your cart on a website and completed your order.
 That’s as far as the average user’s involvement goes.
 The technology handles the rest, leading to the next step.

 Transactions Are Verified